hyvonhan/Kyykka-Data-API/meetings.md

 ### 30 Minutes
 *Summary of what was discussed during the meeting*

+Firstly our assistant informed that we need to correct our Uniform interface table.
+Previously we had marked all the items (Match, Throw, Player) had a POST method and collections didn’t which in reality is the opposite.
+Then we need to modify our APImap slightly, since not all the resources were connected.
+Previously MATCHES and PLAYERS were not connected.
+We also had wrongly named a connection between MATCH and THROWS as a collection.
+In the Apiary code we should invent our own namespace for example kyykka.
+In this meeting we mainly focused getting the APImap right.
+After this we can focuse fixing the Apiary.

 ### Action points
 *List here the actions points discussed with assistants*